gtamilse/ansible-lab/lg-2.md

 	- Read the uncommented config: `$ cat /etc/ansible/ansible.cfg | grep -v "#" | grep -v ^$`
 - We uncommented the following config lines, under [default] section:
 	- inventory --> use default inventory file, /etc/ansible/hosts
-	- gathering: --> do not gather facts
+	- gathering: --> do not gather facts unless specified
 	- host_key_checking --> Do not expect ssh keys for authentication
 	- timeout --> set timeout to 10 sec.
 	- retry_files_enabled --> do not create retry files

 #### Example output
-- This is no more than an example output.
-- This is provided for you to compare if needed.
-Do not read this if the steps are executed successfully.
+- Just for reference, if you want to compare your lab output to someone else's.

 ```
 cisco@ansible-controller:~$ ansible --version